 3. Is praiseworthy a positive word?

 Absolutely.
-It carries a strong positive connotation, as it highlights things that are commendable or admirable.
+It carries a strong positive connotation because it highlights actions or qualities that are commendable or admirable.

 4. Are there any common synonyms for praiseworthy?